 Have you ever heard something over and over again and yet you never truly registered it?
-I have read the blog post, listened to the podcast, saw the conversations in Facebook groups; when people asked for the best strategy to increase engagement and leads, the answers was always personal branding.
-Use images that shows your face and people will connect better.
+I have read the blog post, listened to the podcast, saw the conversations in Facebook groups; when people asked for the best strategy to increase engagement and leads, the answers were always personal branding.
+Use images that show your face and people will connect better.

 The first time I heard about getting personal was during a podcast episode of Jenna Kutcher, where she shares her #1 strategy to increase engagement and leads on Instagram.

 As an influencer and mentor, she often gets asked how she was able to successfully build a community online.
 She attributes her success to the fact that she has started getting more personal on Instagram and showing actual pictures of herself more and more.